sigma-s/100-Days-of-Code/log.md

 **Thoughts:** I decided to try out Udemy's Web Developer Bootcamp by Colt Steele.
 It's currently $15 (regular price $200), and I had seen many different people comment about how great this content is.
 I've been getting stuck on FCC challenges and felt like a needed a solid training program to go along with it.
 So far, it's been great!

 A couple of simple things I've picked up already are many helpful shortcuts in Sublime Text as well as how to hyperlink to a local file (relative path).
 I only knew how to hyperlink other webpages.
+The rest has been a good review of some HTML and CSS things I've forgotten.

 **Sidenote Jones:** I never imagined growing up that I'd be seeing Pokemon in learning material (or dominating mainstream news and media like when Pokemon Go took off).
 I still have my original Pokemon Yellow and Silver (I gave my Red and Blue away along with my wrestling action figures in a garage sale when we moved back in the day).